debralisa/citibike-challenge/README.md

 # Create one of the following visualizations for city officials:

 * Basic: A static map that plots all bike stations with a visual indication of the most popular locations to start and end a journey, with zip code data overlaid on top.
-* Advanced: A dynamic map that shows how each station's popularity changes over time (by month and year).
-Again, with zip code data overlaid on the map.

-The map you choose should also be accompanied by a write-up describing any trends that were noticed during your analysis.
+Map is accompanied by a write-up describing any trends that were noticed during your analysis.

 #  Create your final presentation: